DDvO/GPXConv/README.md

 * Optionally augments main input by merging data from alternative input (from parallel tracks), ignoring metadata and segment information of the alternative input.

+* Reports statistics including total length and time, moving time, average moving speed and max speed, min and max altitude, total ascent and descent, as well as max ascent and descent rate.
 * Reports missing data and by default ignores points containing implausible data w.r.t. altitude, ascent/descent rate, speed, acceleration/deceleration, and direction change.
 * Corrects implausible elevation gain/loss after gaps, typically on exit of tunnel or building